How and Where to Compost on Campus

 How Food Waste is Collected

-In all University Dining Services locations, the kitchen staff are separating food scraps during preparation and cooking.
-This is known as prep waste or "pre-consumer" waste and it comprises the largest percentage, by weight, of all the material we send to Green Mountain Compost facility.
+Kitchen and dining staff in all University Dining locations separte food scraps during preparation and cooking.
+This is known as prep waste or "pre-consumer" organics and it comprises the largest percentage, by weight, of all the organics we collect on campus.

-are asked to scrape their leftovers (known as "post-consumer" waste)
+In these places, students are asked to scrape their leftovers (known as "post-consumer" organics)

-students put their plates on a conveyor belt which goes into the
+students put their plates directly on a conveyor belt which goes into the dishroom, and then the

 Collecting food waste in retail or "take out" style

-dining areas is a bit more challenging.
-Compostable packaging is used
+dining areas is a bit more challenging because of the packaging waste.
+We use BPI-certified

-to make this collection task easier but not every type of packaging can
+compostable packaging in most areas to make the collection task easier, but not every piece

 At Special Events